royfds/utube-upload/README.md

 ### DISCLAIMER
 ```
-WE THE TEAM VENILA BOTS ARE NOT RESPONSIBLE FOR THE
+WE THE TEAM ROY BOTS ARE NOT RESPONSIBLE FOR THE
 THIRD OAUTH APPLICATION LIKE YOUTUBE ETC, IF YOU MISUSE
 THIS BOT FOR OTHER WORKS.
 AND YOU GOT COPYRIGHT AND POINT
 US, THEN OUR TEAM WILL BE ROLLING IN FLOOR LAUGHING AT YOU